magicsk/Transi/README.md

 ## Bugs
 - [ ] Fix location working only each other start of application
 - [ ] Fix table list item style if only one
+- [ ] Fix disappearing tripplanner info

 ### 1.0.5
 - [x] Fix landscape rotation when trip is searched